 - Cook at 400˚F for 5 minutes; flip, lightly grease the chicken with cooking spray and continue to cook for 4 to 5 more minutes or until cooked through.
 To check for doneness, use an instant-read meat thermometer – chicken is done when internal temperature registers at 165˚F.

-- Remove chicken from air fryer basket and transfer to a plate; cover and set aside until all the chicken cutlets are done.
+- Remove the chicken from the air fryer basket and transfer it to a plate; cover and set aside until all the chicken cutlets are done.

 - Serve in lettuce cups or bread buns, and top with lettuce (if using bread buns), tomatoes, and pickles.